Jondolf/bevy_transform_interpolation/README.md

 This way, `start` represents the "old" state, while `end` represents the "new" state after changes have been made to `Transform` in between `FixedFirst` and `FixedLast`.
 Rotation and scale are handled similarly.

-The easing is then performed in `PostUpdate`, before Bevy's transform propagation systems.
+The easing is then performed in `RunFixedMainLoop`, right after `FixedMain`, before `Update`.
 If the `Transform` is detected to have changed since the last easing run but *outside* of the fixed timestep schedules, the easing is reset to `None` to prevent overwriting the change.

 Note that the core easing logic and components are intentionally not tied to interpolation directly.
 A physics engine could implement **transform extrapolation** using velocity and the same easing functionality,